-Use the right pan.
-I highly recommend a cast-iron pan for this job.
+CONSIDER CAST IRON.
+I really like using a cast-iron pan for making fajitas.
 It’s so good at radiating that heat well and can help you get a good char.
 If I use my cast iron pan, I wait to add the lime juice until I’ve transferred the shrimp, onions, and peppers to a serving bowl so I don’t have to re-season the pan (acidic foods can strip away the nonstick “seasoning”).

 - My Ultimate Guide to Guacamole

 - Huevos Rancheros